-Inside Liam Hemsworth's Unbeatable Bond With His Brothers
+Why You Just Can't Beat the Bond Between Luke, Chris and Liam Hemsworth - E!
+Online

 And the rest is Marvel Universe history.

-The premiere of Avengers: Endgame last year, more than a decade after those early auditions to play the God of Thunder, was a family affair, with both Liam and Luke there to support Chris.
+The premiere of Avengers: Endgame in April 2019, more than a decade after those early auditions to play the God of Thunder, was a family affair, with both Liam and Luke—who had a cameo in Thor: Ragnarok spoofing Asgard's finest—there to support Chris.

+And while Liam hasn't embarked on having a family of his own yet, he does keep busy as "a great uncle" of six, as he put it to Fallon.

 "I'm the kind of guy that just lets them do whatever they want—candy, loads of candy, have candy.
 Beer, if you want one, I'll give you a beer."
 He was joking, obviously, but he will let his nieces polish his toenails and he's happy to have his face painted.

-And along with the four nieces and three nephews, Liam has two very supportive sisters-in-law, one of whom—Chris' wife, Elsa—pointedly said that she felt her brother-in-law deserved "much better" following his breakup with Miley.
+And along with the four nieces and two nephews, Liam has two very supportive sisters-in-law, one of whom—Chris' wife, Elsa—pointedly said that she felt her brother-in-law deserved "much better" following his breakup with Miley.

 "You always find support in your family, and he's joined at the hip with his brother, who has been there to give all the strength he needed," Elsa told reporters (translated from Spanish) at an event for lingerie brand Women's Secret.

 Liam "needed to get out of town and away from it all to be able to get some perspective," an insider told E!
-News last summer about Liam's decision to be in Australia as the breakup story unfolded.
+News about Liam's decision to be in Australia as the breakup story unfolded.
 "He is with the people he loves and just taking each day as it comes.
 Everyone has been very supportive and trying to take his mind off of things.
 He's not in a rush to figure out where to go next."

-And now he has a $4.25 million spread barely a mile away from Chris and Elsa's place in Australia to prop his surfboard.
-Sounds like a place no one would ever want to leave...except maybe to head to Chris Hemsworth's house up the road.
+His girlfriend of more than a year, Gabriella Brooks, obviously got the extended Hemsworth family's seal of approval, because she was there for the Roaring '20s-themed party they had for Luke's 40th in November.
+Flapper costumes, yes.
+Prohibition, no.

+"She wants to be in Australia just as much as he does and they both really enjoy being there and spending time with family and friends," a source told E!
+News as their relationship was heating up last March.